 Private clubs, businesses, and community groups may arrange training to fit specific schedules by using the same contact information.

-Advanced RAD (Rape Aggression Defense) Class for women that was scheduled for June has been canceled.
+Advanced RAD (Rape Aggression Defense) Class

 Like our other RAD classes, this class is free; however, women are strongly encouraged to have completed the basic RAD class before signing up for the advanced class.